pcowpert/pcowpert.github.io/cv.md

 Publication Summary
 -------------------
-As of November 16, 2017 I am an author on 28 refereed publications (7 as first author), my *h*-index is 17 and my refereed publications have 630 citations.
+As of December 1, 2017 I am an author on 28 refereed publications (7 as first author), my *h*-index is 18 and my refereed publications have 696 citations.

 A complete publications list can be found [on this page](/publications/) or as a [PDF version](/files/pcowpert_pubs.pdf).

 Presentation Summary
 --------------------
-As of November 9, 2017 I have given 19 presentations of which 16 have been talks and 3 have been posters.
+As of December 1, 2017 I have given 19 presentations of which 16 have been talks and 3 have been posters.
 A complete listing of talks and posters can be found in the [PDF Version](/files/pcowpert_cv_full.pdf) of my CV.
 A PDF Version of just presentations can be found [here](/files/pcowpert_talks.pdf).

 References
 ----------